dima-ch/SMS2Telegram/README.md

 # SMS2Telegram

-Barebone background service that forwards your incoming new SMS (text message) into a chat with a telegram bot.
+Barebone background service that forwards your incoming new SMS (text message) and incoming call phone number into a chat with a telegram bot.
-This program does not connect to any intermediate server, it simply issues a new request to telegram bot API each time the phone gets a new SMS.
+This program does not connect to any intermediate server, it simply issues a new request to telegram bot API each time the phone gets a new SMS or call.

 ## Supported System